The Change Log lists all the updates, additions, fixes and other changes that have happened to MailScanner.

 sed -i '/^Example/ c\#Example' /etc/freshclam.conf sed -i '/^Example/ c\#Example' /etc/clamd.d/scan.conf sed -i '/#LocalSocket \/var\/run\/clamd.scan\/clamd.sock/ c\LocalSocket /var/run/clamd.scan/clamd.sock' /etc/clamd.d/scan.conf chown -R clamscan:mtagroup /var/run/clamd.scan echo "d /var/run/clamd.scan 0750 clamscan mtagroup -" > /usr/lib/tmpfiles.d/clamd.scan.conf touch /var/log/clamd.scan chown clamscan:clamscan /var/log/clamd.scan usermod -G mtagroup,virusgroup,clamupdate clamscan sed -i '/#LogFile \/var\/log\/clamd.scan/ c\LogFile /var/log/clamd.scan' /etc/clamd.d/scan.conf systemctl enable clamd@scan

-eFa is a community based product that utilizes the MailScanner engine. eFa is maintained by Shawn Iverson, the primary developer of the MailScanner project.
+eFa is a community based product that utilizes the MailScanner engine. eFa is maintained by Shawn Iverson, who is currently the primary developer of the MailScanner project.

 Supported operating systems: CentOS